Freight transported in containers - statistics on unitisation

 Of the 15 Member States for which comparable data for both 2015 and 2017 are available, 7 recorded a reduction in long-distance container transport in terms of tonne-kilometres.
 Particularly strong decreases in long-distance container transport were observed between 2015 and 2017 for Romania (-81.2 % to 268 million tonne-kilometres, Czechia (-36.6 % to 1 316 million tonne-kilometres), Hungary (-30.1 % to 481 million tonne-kilometres) and Luxembourg (-27.1 % to 282 million tonne-kilometres).
 The countries where such long-distance container transport increased the most from 2015 to 2017 were Lithuania (+193.6 %), Spain (+41.1 %), Austria (+34.8 %), Portugal (+32.2 %) and Slovakia (+28.7 %).
 Measured in percentage of tonnes, the share of long distance transport in the EU in 2017 was at 8.2 %.
 Germany dominated also in terms of tonnes, with 35.0 million tonnes in 2017.
 All other Member States followed far behind, France being closest with 9.0 million tonnes.
 Of the 15 Member States with data for both 2015 and 2017, 8 recorded a reduction in long-distance container transport in terms of tonnes over this period.

 All figures presented in this article are available in the Eurostat online database.
 All data used are collected under the relevant EU legal acts for individual transport modes (road transport, rail transport, inland waterways transport and maritime transport).

-Generally, the data cover all 28 EU Member States and the 4 EFTA countries.
+Generally, the data cover all 28 EU Member States and the 2 EFTA countries Norway and Switzerland.